infinite-system/ivue/docs/docs/pages/guidelines.md

 The key to working with `ivue` is understanding correctly the way Vue 3 does automatic Unwrapping of Refs when they are passed into the `reactive()` object.
 In that regard we are not relying on some magic `ivue` behavior but rather the default behavior of `reactive()` Vue 3 function.

 To match that unwrapping behavior, our class needs to Unwrap (or de-Ref) the types of Composables, Refs, ComputedRefs, if they are being passed into the constructor, to get their raw basic types those Refs are pointing to, so that you can start operating in the `ivue` environment, where there is no need to worry about `.value`.
-This unwrapping should be mainly done inside the `constructor()` method.
+This unwrapping should be mainly done inside the `.constructor()` method.

 ## Naming Conventions